maiatoday/Hello8Ball/README.md

 <img src="./ball.svg" width="100">

-A Magic 8 Ball app to use a sampler to explore Kotlin testing.
+A Magic 8 Ball app to use a sampler to explore Kotlin coroutine testing in an Android setting.
 The app works as a magic 8 ball.
 It can also generate passwords, find a synonym for a word and check if a number is prime or not.
 There are [matching slides](slides/TestingKotlinCoroutines.pdf) for a presentation at [Kotlin Everywhere 2019 in Johannesburg](https://www.kotlin-everywhere.co.za/).

+The app uses the [kotlinx-coroutine-test](https://github.com/Kotlin/kotlinx.coroutines/tree/master/kotlinx-coroutines-test) library and references [this code-lab](https://github.com/googlecodelabs/kotlin-coroutines).

 ## How to run